 My role as the artist in residence is ever-evolving.
 My studio is in the Grove Park Collective building where I am able to collaborate with a number of organizations impacting the neighborhood in the following ways:

 By cultivating the value of art to residents and visitors to Grove Park.

 By introducing ways to express the language of art as a story without using words.

 By teaching small groups of students and parents forms of drawing and painting.

-Through my art I want to help my new community through two connection organizations, PAWKids - an afternoon enrichment program for students and parents in the neighborhood -- and Grove Park Renewal -- an organizaiton that helps provide affordable housing to PAWKids families living in substandard conditions.
-40% of my art sales will go to the team effort of these two non-profits
+I want to help my community through two connection organizations, PAWKids - an afternoon enrichment program for students and parents in the neighborhood, and Grove Park Renewal - an organization that helps provide affordable housing to PAWKids families living in substandard conditions.
+A percentage of every art sale will be donated to both of these non-profits.